qwer62667771/Phylogenomics/Agnesiella_Phylogenomics/README.md

 ## Scripts Overview

 The scripts include:
-- Data preprocessing and filtering
+- Genome Assembly
-- Phylogenetic tree construction
+- Maker Extraction and Dataset Generation
-- Discordance analysis
+- QuIBL Analysis
-- Visualization of results
+- Variant Calling and Filtering

 For more details on each script, refer to the comments within the individual files in the [scripts directory](https://github.com/WJJ-97/Phylogenomics/tree/main/scripts).